hot-glue-for-rails/hot-glue/README.md

 To fix this, you'll need to use Pundit with special syntax designed for this purpose.
 Please see [Example #17 in the Hot Glue Tutorial](https://school.jfbcodes.com/8188)

-## "Thing" Label

-Note that on a per model basis, you can also globally omit the label or set a unique label value using `@@table_label_singular` and `@@table_label_plural` on your model objects.

-You have three options to specify labels explicitly with a string, and 1 option to specify a global name for which the words "Delete ___" and "New ___" will be added.

-If no `--label` is specified, it will be inferred to be the Capitalized version of the name of the thing you are building, with spaces for two or more words.

 ### `--label`

 The general name of the thing, will be applied as "New ___" for the new button & form.
 Will be *pluralized* for list label heading, so if the word has a non-standard pluralization, be sure to specify it in `config/inflictions.rb`